Trevor-Warthman-2/Chef/src/readme.md

 Todos:
-- I just changed .save to not use await so check that that's workin.
 - clean up
-- implement recipe swagger shapes
-- implement recipe controller
 - implement whole way through of /dish/{id}/recipes
 - implement search filters on /recipes
 - rename all request shapes